The average delivery driver in a residential area makes an average of 120 stops per day.

 Arguably the best way to route multiple locations on Google Maps is to handle it on your desktop computer, and then forward the driving directions to your Android or Apple iPhone later.

-You might be able to drag and drop and rearrange locations, but you have to manually enter everything, so it’s still not a great option.
+You might be able to drag and drop and rearrange locations, but you have to manually enter everything, so it’s still not a great option for delivery services.

 The problems with using Google Maps for route planning